Lemon-Juiced/DTar/README.md

 # DTar
-DTar, or tar for dummies written in D, is a suite of free and open-source command-line tools for working with tar archives.
+DTar, or "tar for dummies" written in D, is a suite of free and open-source command-line tools for working with tar archives.
+It simplifies common tasks like creating, extracting, and listing tarballs, while supporting multiple compression formats (gzip, bzip2, xz).

+Whether you're a developer, system administrator, or just someone who frequently works with tar archives, DTar provides an easy-to-use and consistent interface for managing your files.

 ## Tools
 1. **dtar**: The non-tar based housekeeping commands for the suite.